Beers4Flags/writeups/2018/bsides/forensic/fuzzy/readme.md

 2. I can see result in hexadecimal
 3. I can see PNG / IHDR / IDAT

-So I can filter only such as :
+So I can only filter things such as :

 ![Alt](files/fuzzy_dns_filter02.png)